 Type “rewards enquiry” and click “view rewards”

-Click “points per transaction”
+Click “points per card”

 The screen will now start to populate with your most recent transactions and rewards points awarded.
 You can click “see more” to view additional transactions.